Frillas/Inception/README.md

 **Inception** is a Docker infrastructure project whose objective is to deploy a complete stack of interconnected services, each running in its own container, respecting security, data persistence and isolation constraints.

-All services are built from **the penultimate stable version of Alpine Linux, i.e. version 3.22**, without using preconfigured images.
+All services are built from **the penultimate stable version of Alpine Linux, i.e. version 3.22**, without relying on ready-to-use application images.

 The infrastructure is orchestrated via **Docker Compose**, with:
 - a dedicated Docker network